-DEAG invests again, taking a majority stake in Livestyle’s German subsidiary I-Motion
+DEAG invests again, entering into a joint venture with leading electronic promoter LiveStyle by taking a 50.1% stake in its German division I-Motion

 Sign up for IQ Index

 Concord Bicycle Music, backed by investment group Wood Creek, eyes the live events business as it acquires a stake in Bounce

 Concord Bicycle Music, the American music group formed last year from a merger of the Concord label and publisher/rights manager Bicycle Music, has acquired a stake in AEG’s event production subsidiary, Bounce.

 The sale was announced by Bounce CEO Tim Swift, who will remain as CEO of the joint venture.
 AEG will retain a controlling interest in the board.

 Bounce has worked with Concord Bicycle Music (CBM) in the past on projects featuring Concord artists, including Sir Paul McCartney, James Taylor and Carole King.
 The new partnership will “give Concord Bicycle Music new opportunities to serve our artists and extend our reach into high-profile events and broadcast programming”, says CBM CEO Scott Pascucci.